WHAT IS COUNSELLING? WHAT IS PSYCHOTHERAPY?

 To begin the process, clients are required to complete a referral form (please email us for this).
 Here you are asked to share some basic information about yourself, and the reason for the referral.
 Upon completing the referral, you will be offered an initial consultation*, which acts as a 'getting to know you' session, and enables you to work out whether therapy with Tilia will be the right form of therapeutic engagement for you.
 It's important to note that a good therapist match is indicative to good therapeutic outcomes.
 The initial consultation doesn't 'lock you in', but helps to decide whether to commit to a longer term process.

-Beyond this, sessions will take place either online or face-to-face (or a combination of both, as is appropriate to your preferences or requirements).
 Sessions are 50 minutes long.
 We do not limit the number of sessions clients complete: often, at the beginning of the process, it's unclear how many sessions a client will need.
 We discuss therapeutic goals with the client, and review throughout the relationship where they feel they are at in their therapeutic journey.

 *sending a referral form through does not guarantee an initial consultation.
 The referral process may well indicate that you would be better suited to another form of therapeutic support: we will do our best to signpost further where possible.